murataka/visidocs/index.md

 ### Abstarct

 ##### In low level languages like C, we face some common problems if we are accessing the memory (ram) frequently.

-#### This paper is intended to be useful for developers who will begin to deal such a project , or already ongoing projects.
+#### This repository is intended to be useful for developers who will begin to deal such a project , or already ongoing projects.

 ```markdown
 Syntax highlighted code block